-4.1 The following persons can open a foreign currency account with a bank outside India for carrying on normal business and incidental transactions.
+- 4.1 The following persons can open a foreign currency account with a bank outside India for carrying on normal business and incidental transactions. - a.

-- a.
 An authorized dealer in India with its branch/ head office/ correspondent outside India. - b.
 A branch outside India of a bank incorporated in India. - c.
-An Indian shipping or airline company.

-&lt;sup>11 Inserted by FEM (Foreign Currency Accounts by a Person resident in India) Regulations, 2015 with effect from January 21, 2016.
-Foreign Exchange Management (Transfer or Issue of Security by a Person Resident Outside India) Regulations, 2000 has been superseded by Foreign Exchange Management (Non-Debt Instruments) Rules, 2019 issued by Government on October 17, 2019.

-&lt;sup>13 Inserted vide Notification No. FEMA 10(R)(2) dated February 27, 2019 and AP (DIR Series) Circular No. 29 dated April 11, 2019.

-- d.
-Insurance/ reinsurance companies registered with Insurance Regulatory and Development Authority of India (IRDA) to carry out insurance/ reinsurance business. - e.
+An Indian shipping or airline company. - d.
+14Insurance/ reinsurance companies registered with Insurance Regulatory and Development Authority of India (IRDA) to carry out insurance/ reinsurance business. - e.
 An India firm/ company/ body corporate in the name of its foreign office/ branch or its representative posted outside India. - f.
-An exporter who is exporting services and engineering goods on deferred payment terms or executing a turnkey project or a construction contract abroad.

-4.2 A person resident in India who has gone abroad for studies may open a foreign currency account with a bank outside India during his stay abroad.
+An exporter who is exporting services and engineering goods on deferred payment terms or executing a turnkey project or a construction contract abroad. - 4.2 A person resident in India who has gone abroad for studies may open a foreign currency account with a bank outside India during his stay abroad.
 All credits to the account from India should be made in accordance with FEMA and the rules and regulations made thereunder.
-On the student's return to India after completion of studies, the account will be deemed to have been opened under the Liberalised Remittance Scheme.

-4.3 A person resident in India who is on a visit to a foreign country may open a foreign currency account with a bank outside India during his stay abroad.
-The balance in the account should be repatriated to India on return of the account holder to India.

-4.4 A person going abroad to participate in an exhibition/ trade fair may open a foreign currency account with a bank outside India for crediting the sale proceeds of goods.
-The balance should be repatriated to India within one month from the date of closure of the exhibition/ trade fair.

-4.5 The following persons can open a foreign currency account outside India for remitting/ receiving their entire salary payable to him in India.

-a) A foreign citizen resident in India, being an employee of a foreign company, on deputation to the office/ branch/ subsidiary/ joint venture/ group company in India;

-b) An Indian citizen, being an employee of a foreign company, on deputation to the office/ branch/ subsidiary/ joint venture/ group company in India c) A foreign citizen resident in India employed with an Indian company;

-4.6 An Indian Party [as defined in Foreign Exchange Management (Transfer or Issue of any Foreign Security) Regulations, 2004, as amended from time to time] may open a foreign currency account abroad for making overseas direct investment provided the oversees regulator mandates opening of such an account.
+15On the student's return to India after completion of studies, the account will be deemed to have been opened under the Liberalised Remittance Scheme. - 4.3 A person resident in India who is on a visit to a foreign country may open a foreign currency account with a bank outside India during his stay abroad.
+The balance in the account should be repatriated to India on return of the account holder to India. - 4.4 A person going abroad to participate in an exhibition/ trade fair may open a foreign currency account with a bank outside India for crediting the sale proceeds of goods.
+The balance should be repatriated to India within one month from the date of closure of the exhibition/ trade fair. - 4.5 The following persons can open a foreign currency account outside India for remitting/receiving their entire salary payable to him in India. - a) A foreign citizen resident in India, 16being an employee of a foreign company, on deputation to the office/ branch/ subsidiary/ joint venture/ group company in India; - b) An Indian citizen, being an employee of a foreign company, on deputation to the office/branch/ subsidiary/ joint venture/ group company in India - c) A foreign citizen resident in India employed with an Indian company; - 4.6 An Indian Party [as defined in Foreign Exchange Management (Transfer or Issue of any Foreign Security) Regulations, 2004, as amended from time to time] may open a foreign currency account abroad for making overseas direct investment provided the oversees regulator mandates opening of such an account.

-&lt;sup>14 Inserted by Amendment Notification No. FEMA 10(R)/(1)/2016-RB notified vide G.S.R.No.570(E) dated June 1, 2016 intimated vide AP (Dir Series) Circular No. 77[(2)/10(R)] dated June 23, 2016.
+14 Inserted by Amendment Notification No. FEMA 10(R)/(1)/2016-RB notified vide G.S.R.No.570(E) dated June 1, 2016 intimated vide AP (Dir Series) Circular No. 77[(2)/10(R)] dated June 23, 2016.
 Prior to insertion it read as "Life Insurance Corporation (LIC) of India or General Insurance Corporation (GIC) of India and its subsidiaries."

-&lt;sup>15 Inserted by FEM (Foreign Currency Accounts by a person Resident in India) Regulations, 2015 with effect from January 21, 2016.
+15 Inserted by FEM (Foreign Currency Accounts by a person Resident in India) Regulations, 2015 with effect from January 21, 2016.
 Prior to this it read as "the balance in the account should be repatriated to India on return of the account holder to India."
-Inserted by AP (DIR) Series Circular 44 dated February 4, 2016
+16 Inserted by AP (DIR) Series Circular 44 dated February 4, 2016